- Program Areas

 Coatings, Sealants and Adhesives

 - Coatings – Coatings are the most widely used method for providing corrosion protection, but for decades the best performing coatings have contained hexavalent chromium, cadmium and volatile organic compounds (VOCs).
 Projects are focused on developing and demonstrating alternative coatings which do not require these toxic materials.
-Investments are targeted to conversion coatings, primers, sacrificial coatings, hard chrome plating, and top coats.
+Investments are targeted to conversion coatings, primers, sacrificial coatings, hard chrome or cadmium plating, and top coats.

 - Sealants – Sealants are used to provide an electrically insulating, corrosion-resistant barrier between dissimilar metals.
 The preferred corrosion inhibitors for aerospace sealants have historically been compounds containing hexavalent chromium.
 In many cases, these contain high VOC solvents that are necessary for proper processing and curing.
 Projects are focused on developing and demonstrating alternative sealants that do not contain these hazardous materials.